Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 What tests diagnose mitochondrial disorders?

 Commonly lactate and metabolic profiles, MRI, cardiac and hearing assessments, and genetic testing of mitochondrial DNA and nuclear genes.
-A muscle biopsy is considered when indicated.
+Muscle, skin and liver biopsy may be considered when indicated by clinical, genetic and radiological findings.

 How do you test the health of your mitochondria?